What is Migraine Disorder?

-The fact that almost all migraine sufferers have a family history of migraines strongly suggests that they have a genetic predisposition. for developing the disorder.
-Researchers haven’t yet figured out exactly which genes may increase the risk of developing migraines, but some genes seem to be linked to migraines with auras, while others are linked to migraines without auras.
+The fact that almost all migraine sufferers have a family history of migraines strongly suggests that they have a genetic predisposition [Definition: A genetic predisposition is a person’s increased likelihood of developing a condition because of DNA inherited from his or her parents] for developing the disorder.
+Researchers haven’t yet figured out exactly which genes [Definition: A gene is a specific unit of DNA that is passed from parent to child] may increase the risk of developing migraines, but some genes seem to be linked to migraines with auras, while others are linked to migraines without auras.
 While these genes don’t cause migraines directly, they may cause differences in brain structure or function that increase the risk of developing migraines.

 Overall, you have a 50-75% chance of developing migraines at some point if one or both of your parents have experienced migraines in the past.

 A key to effectively treating a migraine attack is recognizing when an attack is beginning.
 Treatments are generally more effective when they’re administered in the prodrome or aura phases.
 Waiting for the attack phase to begin decreases the chance that you’ll be able to end the episode quickly.